naturalis/nba-docs/content/doc-spec-services/multimedia.md

 ## Identifiers{#multids}
 The field `sourceSystemId` of a geo area is the identifier as it is in the source database.
-The `surceSystemId`, in turn, consists of the specimen `unitID` for which media was recorded, and an internal identifier(for example `RMNH.AVES.140023_2`).
+The `sourceSystemId`, in turn, consists of the specimen `unitID` for which media was recorded, and an internal identifier(for example `RMNH.AVES.140023_2`).
 A unique identifier consisting of